dlajambe/restful-ml/README.md

 # RESTful ML

-A lightweight REST api for deploying machine learning models to the web.
+A lightweight REST api template for deploying machine learning models to the web.

 ## Description

 This project involves the creation of a generic REsponsive State Transfer (REST) API that can be used to communicate with a variety of machine learning models.
+It can be thought of as a template; the endpoints provided can be modified or extended to work with a variety of architectures.
-The API contains two basic resources:

-1. Prediction: This resource is used to generate predictions from a model through a POST request.
+The API contains a `LanguageModel` resource as an example, which can be used to generate predictions from a model through a POST request.
+Since it is a language model, it expects to receive an input string through a POST request.
-2. Health: This resource provides a report indicating the status of the API.

 ## Getting Started